ht-diva/gwasstudio/docs/commands.md

 - `--locus-flanks INTEGER`: Flanking regions (in bp) to extend each locus in both directions (default: `100000`).
 - `--phenovar`: Boolean to compute phenovariance (Work in progress, not fully implemented yet) (flag).

-**SNP ID List Filtering Options:**
+**Regions and SNP ID List Filtering Options:**

-- `--snp-list-file TEXT`: A txt file which must include CHR and POS columns.
+- `--get-regions-snps TEXT`: Bed file (or txt file with CHR and POS columns) with regions or SNPs to filter.
+- `--nest`: Estimate effective population size (Work in progress, not fully implemented yet) (flag).

 **P-value Filtering Options:**